AlexM2098/react-airbnb/README.md

 ## Introduction

 This is my second clone of Airbnb.
 The goal of this project is to replicate the functionality of Airbnb while exploring the capabilities of a broader set of web technologies.
-This project is still under development and not yet ready for production use.

 ---